VincentCusson/vincentcusson.github.io/_portfolio/tube.md

 <br>
 Towards this goal, we will develop a digital interface fixed onto an instrument, which will send data to the patch for further processing.
 The design of similar digital musical instruments (DMI) and various forms of meta- or augmented-instrument is not new and our work is inspired by colleagues at IDMIL [EDU] [JOHNNY] and elsewhere [andrewMcPherson].

 In addition to traditional instruments, we will work with an unusual one: The Tube.
-It is a 2 meters long flexible plastic tube with a saxophone mouthpiece attached at one end.
+It is a two meter long flexible plastic tube with a saxophone mouthpiece attached at one end.
 The inspiration comes from the concept of *infra-instrument* described as "restricted in its expressivity, broken or only a portion of a standard instrument"[Bowers].
 This allows the performer to maintain a certain level of control over the sound production, articulations, and dynamics developed from years of musical training.
 The cylindrical tube reacts differently than the saxophone body producing inharmonic sounds, overtones, and rich textures.
 Tommy has improvised with tubes in collaborative performances with Wild Space Dance in Brooklyn (2015), Ensemble AKA for No Hay Banda (2017), and with Duo d’Entre-Deux for the co-improvised Reverberant House (2019) produced by Codes d’accès.
 [imageTube] or [videoTube]

-The simplicity of it's design is appealing for us since it offers more liberty - as in less physical constraints [magnusson] - for augmentating it with electronics.
+The simplicity of its design is appealing for us since it offers more liberty - as in less physical constraints [magnusson] - for augmenting it with electronics.
 We are now faced with this interesting questions; what happens when you *augment* an *infra* instrument..?

 For our first prototype, we plan to model and 3D print the body of the controller.
-It'll have to be fixed to the accoustic instrument without hindrance to the performer.
-An emphasis will be put on the instrumentist preferences regarding some inherent qualities of sensors used for bi-manual interactions.
-The use of human-centered design strategies as been proved to be an efficient way to facilitate the learningship of a new digital instrument [johnny].
-Custom electronics based around the esp8266 (WIFI enabled Arduino-like boards) will be interfacing the sensors and actuators to relay information between the musician and the musical agent. [image3Dmodel]
+It'll have to be fixed to the acoustic instrument without hindrance to the performer.
+An emphasis will be put on the instrumentist preferences regarding some inherent qualities of sensors used for bimanual interactions.
+The use of human-centered design strategies jas been proved to be an efficient way to facilitate the learningship of a new digital instrument [johnny].
+Custom electronics based on the esp8266 (WIFI enabled Arduino-like boards) will be interfacing the sensors and actuators to relay information between the musician and the musical agent. [image3Dmodel]

 The inspiration for this project stemmed from a collaboration for Tommy’s DMus recital performance planned for May 2021.
-The project represents each collaborators expertise and interests equally.
-Vincent brings his skills as programmer, instrument builder, and interface designer.
-Tommy will contribute his proficiency as improviser, performer of electronic and interactive music, and co-designer of the improvising modules.
+The project represents each collaborator expertise and interests equally.
+Vincent brings his skills as a programmer, instrument builder, and interface designer.
+Tommy will contribute his proficiency as an improviser, performer of electronic and interactive music, and co-designer of the improvising modules.

 ## References